godak9/Amazon_Vine_Analysis_Big_Data_Processing/README.md

 );
 ```

-### ETL
+### Performing ETL on the Amazon Vine Product Reviews
 The code for the ETL process was written using Google CoLab so that I could access the Apache Spark analytics engine for its flexibility in big data processing.
 I accessed Spark through its Python API, PySpark, so that I could write the code for the ETL process in Python instead of Scala.
-The code reference in the sections below can be found in the Resources folder in this repository as [an .ipynb file](<insert ipynb file path>) exported from CoLab.
+The code referenced in the sections below can be found in the Resources folder in this repository as [an .ipynb file](Resources/Amazon_Reviews_ETL.ipynb) exported from CoLab.
 #### Data Extraction
 The [dataset file] (https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz)  can be found in Amazon’s file storage service, S3.
 This dataset was extracted and loaded into a Spark DataFrame using the following code:
 ```